Mariska Aldrich: Legacy

 Mariska was the subject of a portrait titled Caprice, created by artist Henry Salem Hubbell in 1908.
-This painting was in New York's National Arts Club and was the most publicized submission to the 1908 Paris Salon.
-Caprice is currently in the permanent collection of the Mulvane Art Museum (Topeka, Kansas) as part of the Endangered Art series.
+This painting was in the collection of the National Arts Club in New York and was the most publicized submission to the 1908 Paris Salon.
+Caprice is currently in the permanent collection of the Mulvane Art Museum in Topeka, Kansas as part of the Endangered Art series.
+Her portrait was also painted by Vera Stanley Alder.